NEW REPORT: The Principles of Effective School-to-School Peer Review

 Peer reviews lead to abiding collaborative partnerships, which can evolve over time to enable stronger, closer working in local clusters.
 There is also an opportunity to share more widely as part of a national drive for improvement.

-9. Commitment to continuous improvement
+9. Committed to continuous improvement

 Peer review itself should always be kept under review and providers of peer review programmes must have embedded structures and processes to evaluate the effectiveness of the process and commit to continuous improvement.